Best internet & cable TV service in 2021

-Finding the best TV provider in your area can be a painstaking process.
+Finding the best internet and TV provider in your area can be a painstaking process.

 Where you live and which types of programs you prefer to watch are important factors to consider when deciding between TV providers.

 You'll want to find a package that fits your needs with a company that won't charge you a fortune.

 In our review, we've made sure reliability, cost, customer service, and channel selection were at the top of our list.

 AT&T: Coverage area of 21 states with fiber available in certain cities.
 Speeds from 10 - 100 Mbps for cable internet and 100 - 1000 Mbps for fiber.

 Spectrum: Charter (which took over Time Warner Spectrum in 2016) provides cable internet ranging from 30 - 100 Mbps.
 The company serves 41 states.

 Xfinity: The largest, if not one of the best cable internet providers in the US.
 Serves 40 states, with speeds of 25 - 250 Mbps on its cable internet plans and up to 1000 Mbps delivered via a hybrid fiber-coax network.

 Cox: Cable company operating in 18 states.
 Download speeds range from 15 - 300 Mbps.
 Pricing is a bit steep, but no contract is required.